Missouri lawmakers adopt stricter dress code for women in state House - KTVZ

 Kelley, speaking on the House floor, said she felt compelled to offer the change that “cleans up some of the language … by mirroring the language in the gentleman’s dress code.”

+Women hold less than a third of the seats in the Missouri House, which is made up of 116 men and 43 women, according to the state House site.

-The amendment was passed in a voice vote and the rules package was later adopted by the GOP-controlled legislature in a 105-51 vote, but not without pushback and debate from House Democrats.
+The dress code amendment was passed in a voice vote and the rules package was later adopted by the GOP-controlled legislature in a 105-51 vote, but not without pushback and debate from House Democrats.

 “Do you know what it feels like to have a bunch of men in this room looking at your top trying to determine if it’s appropriate or not?”
 Democratic state Rep. Ashley Aune proclaimed from the House floor.